RouninMedia/ashiva-changelog/README.md

  - Came up with the concept of **DA**. **UX** (*User Experience*) and **UA** (*User Accessibility*) are concepts which have been around for quite a while now. **DX** (*Developer Experience*) is newer but also well-established.
 At the core of **DaNIS3H** (alongside *code-as-data* and *coding environment agnosticism*) is the concept of **DA** (*Developer Accessibility*) which means making sophisticated, unlimited web-development accessible to the approximately 50% of web page developers who are not conversant and entirely at ease with javascript.
 This level of **DA** is only otherwise available via **Declarative WebComponents** - and often not even then.

+- [2021-07-16] Became aware of https://mavo.io/ after running across a link to it in https://github.com/whatwg/html/issues/2271

+-

 ______